 The data collected during this investigation may lead to a greater understanding of how the immune system is affected by different factors from stress to the environment.
 This data could potentially be used to help develop new treatments and preventative measures for immune dysfunctions.

-Samples are required from 6 crewmembers Subjects perform two sessions preflight (one at L-180 days and another at L-60 days), three sessions in-flight (FD10 +/- 30 days, FD90 +/- 30 days and R-1) and four sessions postflight (R+0, R+18, R+33 and R+63).
+Samples are required from 6 crewmembers.
+Subjects perform two sessions preflight (one at L-180 days and another at L-60 days), three sessions in-flight (FD10 +30/- 10 days, FD90 +30/- 50 days and R-1) and four sessions postflight (R+0, R+18, R+33 and R+63).
 In-flight, urine and saliva samples are frozen in MELFI for later return.
 Blood will nominally be returned ambient; however, if a return vehicle is not available in the proper timeframe, a subset of the nominal samples will be collected, centrifuged and frozen in MELFI for later return.
-Ambient Blood samples must be returned to the PI for processing within 72 hours of collection, therefore, the blood draws must occur in conjunction with a Space-X or Soyuz flight.Operational Protocols
+Ambient Blood samples must be returned to the PI for processing within 72 hours of collection, therefore, the blood draws must occur in conjunction with a Soyuz flight.Operational Protocols

 Operations for this experiment consist of three types of sample collections: blood, urine and saliva early (FD10), mid (FD90), and late (R-1) in the mission.
-Nominally, blood (five tubes, 27.5 ml total) will be placed into a sample pouch and returned ambient.
+Nominally, blood (four tubes, 29 ml total) will be placed into a sample pouch and returned ambient.
 If no return vehicle is available in the proper timeframe, a subset of the nominal samples (four tubes, 19 ml) will be collected, centrifuged, and then frozen in MELFI for later return.
-Saliva samples are collected three times daily for seven days.
-Two types of saliva samples are collected.
-Saliva samples required twice daily (A.M. and P.M.) consist of the subject soaking a piece of cotton with saliva and placing the cotton in a salivette bag.
-Timed saliva samples are collected by soaking a piece of cotton with saliva for two minutes and placing that sample into a pre-weighed collection vial.
+Three saliva samples are collected daily for seven days.
+Two of the samples are stored in bags and one is stored in a vial.
+Bagged saliva samples consist of the subject soaking a synthetic swab with saliva and placing the swab in a salivette bag.
+The two bagged samples are each collected using a different method to soak the swab (one is placed sublingually and one is rolled in the mouth).
+Timed saliva samples are collected by soaking a synthetic swab with saliva for two minutes and placing that sample into a pre-weighed collection vial.
+All saliva samples are collected upon awakening and then frozen in MELFI.
 24-hour urine collections require the subject to collect all urine starting with the first void of the day and continuing for a full 24-hour period.
 A Health Assessment Questionnaire will be collected to document conditions related to immunology; such as allergies, rashes, hypersensitivities, infections and wound healing.